 Local Health Offices of the Health Service Executive (HSE) process applications for a Primary Medical Certificate.
 If the HSE refuses your application for a Primary Medical Certificate, you may appeal the refusal to the Disabled Drivers Medical Board of Appeal, National Rehabilitation Hospital, Rochestown Avenue, Dun Laoghaire, Co.
 Dublin.

 It is an offence to park a vehicle in a disabled parking space unless you have a current, valid Disabled Parking Card.
-If you illegally park in a disabled parking space, you will incur a fine of 80 euro, with 28 days to pay.
-If you fail to pay that fine within 28 days, the fine increases to 120 euro.
+If you illegally park in a disabled parking space, you will incur a fixed charge parking fine.
 More information on parking offences is available here.

 Both traffic wardens and members of An Garda Siochana have the power to request and inspect a parking card to ensure it is not being misused.